geo-ant/varpro/README.md

 The example code above will already run many times faster than just using a nonlinear solver without the magic of varpro.
-But this crate offers an additional way to eek out the last bits of performance.
+But this crate offers an additional way to eke out the last bits of performance.

-The `SeparableNonlinearModel` trait can be manually implemented to describe a model function.
+The [`SeparableNonlinearModel`](https://docs.rs/varpro/latest/varpro/model/trait.SeparableNonlinearModel.html) trait can be manually implemented to describe a model function.
 This often allows us to shave off the last hundreds of microseconds from the computation, e.g. by caching intermediate calculations.
 The crate documentation contains detailed examples.

-This is not only useful for performance, but also for use cases that are difficult or impossible to accomodate using only the `SeparableModelBuilder`.
+This is not only useful for performance, but also for use cases that are difficult or impossible to accommodate using only the [`SeparableModelBuilder`](https://docs.rs/varpro/latest/varpro/model/builder/struct.SeparableModelBuilder.html).
 The builder was created for ease of use _and_ performance, but it has some limitations by design.

 ## Minimum Supported Rust Version (MSRV)